-Wildtype is opening up a pre-order list for select chefs as it focuses on lab grown, sushi-grade salmon – TechCrunch
+Wildtype is opening up a pre-order list for select chefs as it focuses on lab-grown, sushi-grade salmon – TechCrunch

 Already Wildtype has created sushi-grade salmon that achieves equivalence when it comes to nutrition and when it comes to the healthy omega 3 fats that make salmon a healthier option for consumers.

-Wildtype is already working with restaurants in San Francisco, Portland, and Seattle and is looking for chefs in other parts of the country.
+Wildtype is already working with restaurants in San Francisco, Portland and Seattle and is looking for chefs in other parts of the country.

 Kolbeck thinks the timing is right for the company’s cultivated product.
 Consumers right now are coming to the realization that the supply chain for seafood is broken even as more shoppers are gravitating from the meat aisle to seafood in greater numbers.